mafintosh/kirby/README.md

                 --no-defaults to disable defaults selection

   terminate   terminate a running instance with the given name or instance id

-  hostnames   list the hostnames of all instances with the given name

   exec        execute a command on all instances with the given name
               expects a script from stdin or --command to be used